apache/arrow/docs/source/cpp/env_vars.rst

    ``mimalloc`` and ``system``, depending on which backends were enabled when :ref:`building Arrow C++ <building-arrow-cpp>`.

+.. envvar:: ARROW_IO_THREADS

+   Override the default number of threads for the global IO thread pool.
+   The value of this environment variable should be a positive integer.

 .. envvar:: ARROW_LIBHDFS_DIR

    The directory containing the C HDFS library (``hdfs.dll`` on Windows,